QCCareerSchool-Org/www.qcpetstudies.com/guidelines.md

 ### Background Images

-When using a a background image for a section, the image should be loaded using a `next/image` component to provide image optimization.
+When using a background image for a section, the image should be loaded using a `next/image` component to provide image optimization.
 The background color that most closely approximates the overal image color should be used as well.
 The `text-shadow` class should be used when it improves the legibility of the headings and text.

 ```typescript
 <section className="bg-dark text-shadow">